-The 60’s was not the best time for licensed action figures so it wasn’t until 1975 when the first Mego Iron Man emerged in their World’s Greatest Super Heroes line along with the Hulk, Tarzan and Falcon.
-Iron Man was clad in a one-piece jumpsuit and with a smiling helmet and became something of a favourite with Mego fans.
+The 60’s were not the best time for licensed action figures so it wasn’t until 1975 that the first Mego Iron Man emerged in their World’s Greatest Super Heroes line along with the Hulk, Tarzan and Falcon.
+Iron Man was clad in a one-piece jumpsuit and with a smiling helmet that became something of a favourite with Mego fans.

-However, one area of contention among fans has been the fact that this figure included a nose, but many comic fans will point out that for a brief period in the seventies Iron Man did have a nose in the comics.
+However, one area of contention among fans has been the fact that thebMego Iron Man included a nose, but many comic fans will point out that for a brief period in the seventies Iron Man did have a nose in the comics.

-Originally only released as a boxed edition the Iron Man figure was briefly released on a carded version before being dropped from the line.
+Originally only released as a boxed edition but was briefly released on a carded version before being dropped from the line.
 There were two version of the boxed figure, the first featuring the 'old' Mego logo and the second featuring the newer Mego logo.

-This version has therefore become incredibly hard to find mint on card ( MOC ) today, selling for thousands of dollars and thus highly prized by collectors.
-It's also important to note he was only available on a regular card and NOT a Kresge card.
-This is probably in the top 3 rarest of all the carded Super Hero figures and has sold for as much as $10,000 on auction!
+The carded Mego Iron Man figure has become incredibly hard to find, especially Mint On Card ( MOC ) today, selling for thousands of dollars and thus is highly prized by collectors.
+It's important to note that he was only available on a regular card and NOT a Kresge card.
+This figure is probably in the top 3 rarest of all the carded Super Hero figures and has sold for as much as $10,000 on auction!

 There was also a printing error on the carded version as the red drop shadow was missing on the "A" of Iron Man and was left white.

-There was also a Mexican version of this figure produce by Lili Ledy’s called Hombre De Hierro, which also doubled up as a fist fighter!
+There was also a Mexican Mego Iron Man version of this figure produce by Lili Ledy’s called Hombre De Hierro, which also doubled up as a fist fighter!